About This Drug

 Call your doctor or nurse if you have any of these symptoms and/or any new or unusual symptoms:

 - Fever of 100.4° F (38° C) or higher

 - Headache that does not go away

-- Anxiety that interferes with your daily activities
+- Anxiety or tiredness that interferes with your daily activities

 - Pain in your abdomen that does not go away

 - Nausea that stops you from eating or drinking and/or is not relieved by prescribed medicines

 - Throwing up more than 3 times a day